 Phillips

 The Phillips screwdriver was named after its inventor, Henry Phillips.
 It was first used by General Motors in 1936 in the building of Cadillacs.
-This screwdriver has an X-shaped head that allows it to produce more torque when being used which makes it great for heavy-duty applications such as building cars.
+This screwdriver has an X-shaped head that allows it to produce more torque, which makes it great for heavy-duty applications such as building cars.

-What sets the Phillips apart from a flat blade (besides its design) is the fact that it’s self-centering and it has a tighter fit.
-This means that you can use one hand to turn a fastener and this also makes it extremely useful in automated assembly systems.
-This screw is used the most in all applications, consumer and industrial.
+What sets the Phillips apart from a flat blade (besides its design) is that it’s self-centering and has a tighter fit.
+This means that you can use one hand to turn a fastener, which also makes it extremely useful in automated assembly systems.
+As a result, this screw is used the most in all applications, consumer and industrial.

 Square Head (Robertson)